The Jesus Scandal

 God is not honored by the clever imaginations, devices, and inventions of men.
 God is not to be worshipped according to presumptuous human whim.
 God has revealed to us in His Word His will for our lives.
 He has revealed how He is to be worshipped and served in spirit and truth (John 4:22-24).
 Humanly-invented worship is false worship (Col. 2:23).

-It is scandalous that Jesus is being sentimentally adored as a baby and remembered as a man who suffered unjustly, but He is not being remembered as the resurrected Christ described in Revelation 19.
+Is it not scandalous that Jesus is not being remembered as the resurrected Christ described in Revelation 19?
 This Jesus seems nearly forgotten.
 And yet He is the true Jesus who is and forevermore shall be, the resurrected Christ who sits at God’s right hand.
 Does the Jesus scandal disturb you?
 It should.
 It should grieve our hearts.

-It is scandalous that Jesus is being continuously humiliated as churches portray Him as a helpless baby and a naked man on the cross.
-Jesus suffered enough at Calvary; why should He be crucified again and again?
-The Bible never gives us such graphic images of the crucifixion as we find being promoted today.
-How presumptuous it is for people to think that God is honored by this reenactment of His cruel suffering at the hands of the wicked.
-Just as the Roman Catholic Church claims to offer up Jesus’ real, physical body day after day in their mass, so evangelical Christians are offering up His body to continued ridicule in their plays and movies.
-They are glorying in Christ’s humiliation far more than in His exaltation.
-Jesus died, but now He is risen.
-Let us live in light of the resurrection; let us exalt the resurrected Christ who God raised from the dead on the third day, who ascended up into heaven and now sits at the right hand of God the Father, and who will come again to judge the world.
+It is scandalous that Jesus is being continuously humiliated in nativity scenes and passion plays, which inevitably distort His image and ignore many of His human and divine attributes.
+Just as the Roman Catholic Church claims to offer up Jesus’ real, physical body day after day in their mass, so evangelical Christians are offering up His body to continued humiliation in their plays and movies.
+Jesus died as a once and for all sacrifice for sin, but now He is risen.
+Let us live in light of the resurrection.
+Let us proclaim Jesus Christ and Him crucified, and then let us exalt the resurrected Christ who God raised from the dead on the third day, who ascended up into heaven and now sits at the right hand of God the Father, and who will come again to judge the world.

-What does the Lord Jesus think about those who profess His name reminiscing over His false baby pictures and dwelling upon artists’ renditions of how He might have looked as a man but virtually never meditating on His present reality as King of kings and Lord of lords?
+What does the Lord Jesus think about those who profess His name reminiscing over His false baby pictures and dwelling upon artists’ renditions of how He might have looked as a man but rarely meditating on His present reality as King of kings and Lord of lords?

 What does the Lord Jesus think about modern Christians’ refusal to obey Him as Lord?